A National Leader in Coal Ash Pond Water Remediation

 GWTT has managed NPDES permits for clients, collected both system performance and permit compliance samples, and is familiar with the paperwork requirements associated with discharge permits.
 Our experience with high-profile projects subject to intense regulatory scrutiny makes us ideal partners for complex remediation projects.

-We have specific experience with CCR wastewaters and active ash pond remediation projects and to-date have treated more than 600 million gallons of CCR wastewater without a permit violation.
+We have specific experience with CCR wastewaters and active ash pond remediation projects and to-date have treated more than 2 billion gallons of CCR wastewater without a permit violation.
 Additionally, GWTT has a long history of conducting large interdisciplinary remediation projects involving excavation, earthmoving, construction dewatering, storm water management, demolition projects, and construction of large-scale wastewater collection and treatment facilities.

 GWTT can manage CCR wastewater from “ash to outfall,” including pond decanting, ash dewatering, water treatment, storm water management, and guaranteed performance to meet permit requirements.
 We have developed innovative and proprietary dewatering systems that adapt to project needs and keep construction crews on schedule.
 Backing all that up is our in-house treatability laboratory that ensures the right treatment protocol will be identified and implemented.
 We will use whatever combination of technologies and processes that best addresses the unique contaminant profile of your coal ash pond water remediation project.